Have You Ever Felt Like Saying…I Quit?

 Admiration, that is what I have for women who live out their passion.
 Ladies who have known from a very young age exactly what they were meant to do.
 They seem to have a self-awareness or internal insight that is a mystery to me.
 There are others who have taken a traumatic past experience and turned it into a mission to do good…who have made their life’s work about making a difference.
 These women’s lives represent the true meaning of Chickening IN!
 The place where life’s work and passion intersect.

 Searching for that place where life’s work and passion intersect, I felt trapped.
 My husband and I were accustomed to living a 2 income lifestyle.
 Not rich but certainly comfortable.
 No stress about bills.
 Plenty of money to pay them with leftovers for careless spending at my favorite stores: Nordstrom and Target.
 A nice house, nice cars, a boat, vacations, private school for the kids….how in the world can we maintain our lifestyle in pursuit of a meaningful life?

 There are many layers to my story.
 Far too many to include now but will be addressed in future blogs.
-Some topics include work-life balance, too much on my plate, super hero mom doesn’t exist, perfectionism will drive you crazy, my anxiety becomes my child’s anxiety and plenty more.
+But it included a bold decision to homeschool my daughter and start a writing career!

-Today I quit!
-I stepped out of my comfort zone and took a leap of faith.
-Into unknown territory I walked away from a good job in search of more.
+I stepped out of my comfort zone and took a leap of faith into unknown territory or what I call traveling an unknown road.
+I walked away from a good job in search of more.
 More life, more adventure, more meaning.
 Today I am beginning to live a new life.
 To live courageously, facing my fears, seeking my best life, my best work.
 Seeking the specific purpose God has given me.
 Today I am Chickening IN!

 Come along and walk this road with me.
-I don’t know what lies ahead.
-Maybe, I will regret quitting my job.
+I don’t know where this unknown road will lead me to…maybe, I will regret quitting my job.
 Time will tell.
 Deep down I am compelled to Chicken IN and find out!